 (Side note: Susan B Anthony was a 2nd cousin of Ed’s grandmother.)

-Each Bee will come in a little container with one extra shaft, and an earring shaft/post is also available upon request when purchasing for those who’d like to wear the Bee as an earring!
+Each Bee will come in a little container with one extra shaft.
+An earring shaft/post is also available upon request when purchasing for those who’d like to wear the Bee as an earring!